vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 the rest.'
 Nirājana-duādasi-on K. śu.
 12; to be performed at beginning

-of night when Viṣṇu rises from sleep; waving lamps before image of Viṣṇu and several deities such as Sun, Siva, Gaur, one's parents, cows, horses, elephants; the king should also worship all symbols of royalty collected in the court of his palace; a chaste woman or a handsome vośyā should wave lamps thrice over the king's head; this is a great śānti (propitiatory rite) and drives diseases and brings in plenty; it was first introduced by king Ajapāla and should be performed every year; HV I. 1190-1194
+of night when Viṣṇu rises from sleep; waving lamps before image of Viṣṇu and several deities such as Sun, Śiva, Gaur, one's parents, cows, horses, elephants; the king should also worship all symbols of royalty collected in the court of his palace; a chaste woman or a handsome vośyā should wave lamps thrice over the king's head; this is a great śānti (propitiatory rite) and drives diseases and brings in plenty; it was first introduced by king Ajapāla and should be performed every year; HV I. 1190-1194

 (from Bhav.
 U. ).
 Nirājananavami-on kr.
 9th tithi ( of Āśv.?); worship of Durgā